Automorphisms of the Torelli complex and the complex of separating curves: Twisting elements of the Torelli group

-\begin{proof} This proof follows the argument in Theorem 3.5 in \cite{v-t}, where closed surfaces are dealt with.
-As shown in Theorem \ref{thm-pure}, each element of $\cali(S)$ is pure in the sense of Ivanov \cite{iva-subgr}.
-For each $x\in \cali(S)$, we put $Z(x)=Z_{\cali(S)}(x)$.

-If $x$ is a non-zero power of the BP twist about an ordered BP $b$, then $Z(x)$ is the stabilizer of $b$ in $\cali(S)$.
-Thanks to the assumption $|\chi(S)|\geq 3$, $Z(x)$ contains a non-abelian free group.
-Thus, the condition (a) holds.
-Since each element of $Z(x)$ is pure, we have the natural homomorphism $q\colon Z(x)\rightarrow \cali(Q)\times \cali(R)$, where $Q$ and $R$ are components of $S_{b}$.
-One can easily see that the center of the image of $q$ is trivial.
-It then follows that $Z(Z(x))$ is equal to $\ker q$, which is the cyclic group generated by $t_{b}$.
-This proves the condition (b).
-It is clear that the condition (c) holds.
-This argument can be also applied to the case where $x$ is a non-zero power of the Dehn twist about a separating curve in $S$.

-Conversely, we assume that $x\in \cali(S)$ satisfies the conditions (a), (b) and (c).
-It is easy to see that $x$ is a reducible element of infinite order.
-Let $\sigma \in \Sigma(S)$ be the canonical reduction system for the cyclic group generated by $x$.
-One can readily show that if $\sigma$ contains a curve of either a-type or b-type, then $x$ is a non-zero power of either the Dehn twist about a separating curve in $\sigma$ or the BP twist about a BP of curves in $\sigma$.
+\begin{proof} We follow argument in the proof of Theorem 3.5 in \cite{v-t}, where closed surfaces are dealt with.
+We assume that an element $x$ of $\cali(S)$ satisfies conditions (a) and (b).
+Condition (a) implies that $x$ is not neutral.
+Condition (b) implies that $x$ is a reducible element of infinite order because we have $2g+p-3\geq 2$.
+Let $\sigma \in \Sigma(S)$ be the canonical reduction system for the cyclic group $\langle x\rangle$ generated by $x$.
+Since $\sigma$ is fixed by any element in the normalizer of $\langle x\rangle$ in $\mod(S)$, condition (a) implies that if $\sigma$ contains a curve of either a-type or b-type, then $x$ is a non-zero power of either the Dehn twist about a curve in $\sigma \cap V_s(S)$ or the BP twist about a BP in $S$ of two curves in $\sigma$.